vlang/v/README.md

 make

 # Or build without make:
-wget https://vlang.io/v.c # Download the V compiler's source translated to C cc -std=gnu11 -w -o vc v.c  # Build it with Clang or GCC ./vc -o v . && rm vc      # Use the resulting V binary to build V from V source, delete the old compiler
+cc -std=gnu11 -w -o vc v.c # Build it with Clang or GCC ./vc -o v . && rm vc       # Use the resulting V binary to build V from V source, delete the old compiler

+# Or build in CentOS:
+clang -std=gnu11 -w -o vc v.c # Build it with Clang or GCC ./vc -o v . && rm vc          # Use the resulting V binary to build V from V source, delete the old compiler
 ```

 That's it!
 Now you have a V executable at `~/code/v/compiler/v`.